brickpool/logo/extras/docs/DTE-Interface.md

 # DTE-Interface for connecting the LOGO!
-PG-Cable
+PC cable

-Rev. Aa
+Rev. Ab

 March 2018